hyperledger/aries-rfcs/concepts/0003-protocols/template.md

 ### "States" under "Tutorial"

-This section lists the possible states that exist for each role.
-It also enumerates the events (often but not always messages) that can occur, including errors, and what should happen to state as a result.
-A formal representation of this information is provided in a _state machine matrix_.
+This section enumerates the possible states that exist for each role.
+It also identifies the events (often but not always messages) that can occur, including errors, and what should happen to state as a result.
+A formal representation of this information is typically provided in a _state machine matrix_.
 It lists events as columns, and states as rows; a cell answers the question, "If I am in state X (=row), and event Y (=column) occurs, what happens to my state?"
 The [Tic Tac Toe example](tictactoe/README.md#states)